xjh19971/xjh19971.github.io/index.md

 # Research Interests

 My past research interests are focused on **Computer Vision**, **Pose Estimation**, **Reinforcement Learning on Robot Control**.
 Currently I am exploring on keypoint-based RL on Robot Control.
 Besides, My past research inspires me to an idea called **associative learning**.
 Recent research uses embedding network to construct relationship network.
-One similar idea can be transferred to associative relationship.
+One similar idea can be transferred to building associative relationship between objects and predict target objects from this relationship.
 A generative model can generate a possible associative object from relationship network.
-At the same time, I think that GNN can help constructing multi associative network.
+Furthermore, I think that GNN can help constructing multi associative network.
 This relationship can also be applied on semi-supervised learning, because we can identify objects from its relationship with other objects rather than labeling them directly.
 # Education

 * **M.S of Computer Science**, New York University, Jan.
 2020 -